gauthamkolluru/CU/README.md

-# PYCUD - Python Coding Utilities for Developers
+# Cudepy (_'Q-dee-pai'_) - Coding Utilities for Python Developers

-A (mostly) functionally implemented repositiory of Coding Utilities for developers bolstering the DRY (Do not Repeat Yourself) principle.
+Respository for frequently used / implemented utility functions for developers in Python

 _To be updated_